-Also Try This Vegan Mac And Cheese
+Also try this Vegan Mac And Cheese

 Italian Style: Use zucchini and tomatoes as the veggies in the recipe below.
 Omit the curry powder, and add 1 tsp each dried oregano and basil instead.

-Indian Style: To the recipe below, add 1/2 tsp each of garam masala, coriander, and cumin.
+Indian Style: To the vegan recipe below, add 1/2 tsp each of garam masala, coriander, and cumin.
 Increase the turmeric to 3/4 tsp.

 Other variation ideas include topping the scramble with sliced avocado or nutritional yeast, or adding it to baked sweet potatoes (here’s the best way how to cook sweet potatoes) or scooping into taco shells as a healthy breakfast for dinner.